Anti-German sentiment

+World War I Anti-German propaganda: a dachshund wearing a Pickelhaube and an Iron cross being strangled by Uncle Sam.

-Anti-German sentiment (also known as anti-Germanism, Germanophobia or Teutophobia) is fear or dislike of Germany, its people, and its culture.
+Anti-German sentiment (also known as anti-Germanism, Germanophobia or Teutophobia) is fear, dislike, prejudice, or discrimination of Germany, its people, and its culture.
 Its opposite is Germanophilia.

 Traces of anti-German sentiment can be found in the High Middle Ages, with Ekkehard of Aura and Odo of Deuil writing about frictions between the Germans and the French.
 After Germany completed its unification in 1871, anti-Germanism grew among the other great powers, fueled largely by fears of Germany's rapid industrialisation.
 Germanophobia reached its height in the Allied countries during World War I and World War II.
 Anti-German and anti-Austrian sentiments were generally held together, as Austrians worked with and were involved in the German military, especially in Nazi Germany, with most Austrians considering themselves German until the end of World War II in Europe.

 Following the collapse of Nazi Germany, anti-German sentiment generally decreased as Europe entered a period of peace.
 In modern times, anti-German sentiment usually comes about from the major power Germany has economically over Europe, and its importance in the European Union.